f9n/surahi/README.md

 <p><b>Nodejs Global Path:</b> /usr/lib/node_modules</p>

 # Why
 <p>When you clone python project, then you install necessary python packages with pip.
 There are 2 cases.
 First is that you have internet connection.
-Second is that you haven't internet connection, but in your pc you have same packages.
-Example: </p>
+Second is that you haven't internet connection, but in your pc you have same packages.</p>

+# Pip

 ```bash
 $ git clone https://github.com/erginipekci7/flask_mysql_example